clarencecastillo/alfred-powerthesaurus/README.md

 # Power Thesaurus Search for Alfred #

-## March 2022 update

-- migration to Python 3
+Ported to ALfred 5 and Python 3 from the original version by [@clarencecastillo](https://github.com/clarencecastillo)
-- caching eliminated - performance (for cached items) went from ~0.06-0.12 to ~0.4-0.5 secs per query
-- now opens both antonyms (CTRL) and synonyms (CMD) in browser

 ----
 <a href="https://github.com/giovannicoppola/alfred-powerthesaurus/releases/latest/">